 Photographs are of Leo Castelli by Hans Namuth that are squared for transfer by Artschwager as prepatory images for a portrait.
 Printed material includes exhibition announcements, price lists and clippings.

-Audio visual material (0.4 linear ft.) includes VHS cassettes, DVDs and CDs of lectures and symposiums, public and television programs, news programs, and exibition related media.
+Audio visual material (0.4 linear ft.) includes VHS cassettes, DVDs and CDs of lectures and symposiums, public and television programs, news programs, and exhibition related media.

-Biographical/Historical Note: Richard Artschwager (1923- ) is an American painter, illustrator, and sculptor, associated with the Pop Art movement, Conceptual art, and Minimalism.
+Biographical/Historical Note: Richard Artschwager (1923-2013) was a painter, illustrator and sculptor associated with the Pop Art movement.

 How to Use this Collection